JarrodCameron/lightning_talk/README.md

 NOTE: If there is a segmentation fault (highly likely), that is most likely from an invalid return address.
-Update `goal` in hak.c to the address given by vuln, and recompile with `make`.
+Update `goal` in hak.c to the address given by vuln, and continue from step 2.

 ### MacOS